synbol/Awesome-Parameter-Efficient-Transfer-Learning/README.md

 # Awesome Parameter-Efficient Fine-Tuning [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)
-A curated list of awesome parameter-efficient fine-tuning resources focusing on computer vision.
+% A curated list of awesome parameter-efficient fine-tuning resources focusing on computer vision.
 Your contributions are always welcome!

+This is a curated list of awesome parameter-efficient fine-tuning resources in `Parameter-Efficient Fine-tuning` (**PEFT**), which also goes by other names, such as `Parameter-Efficient Transfer Learning` (**PETL**).

+The repository is actively maintained.
+Pull requests or direct messages are welcome.

 ## Content
 - [Background & Problem]()